 - Whether you approve the removal, oppose the removal, or wish to adopt the phone box as a registered charity .
 If you wish to adopt, please also state your intended purpose.

-The comments will be considered, and a draft decision will then be shared through a First Notification being published by 7 May 2021.
-A copy of the First Notification will also be sent to the Secretary of State.
-There will then be a further one-month consultation regarding the proposed decision which will end on 7 June 2021.
-A Final Notification will then be published.
-A copy will be sent to the Secretary of State and the Universal Service Provider by 25 June 2021.
+The comments will be considered, and a final decision will then be shared through a Final Notification being published by 11 June 2021.
+A copy of the Final Notification will also be sent to the Secretary of State and the Universal Service Provider by 7 July 2021.